Christian Meoli: Career

-In 2003, Meoli wrote the play The Dadaists, a retelling about the Dada art movement and Cabaret Voltaire, which originated in February 1916, in Zürich, Switzerland, at Spiegelgasse 1, and led Meoli to create a modern Cabaret Voltaire in Los Angeles.

-He is credited by the Los Angeles Times as being the first to initiate flash mobs in Los Angeles.
+In addition to acting, Meoli has worked as a writer, producer, and entrepreneur.
+In 2003, he wrote the play The Dadaists, inspired by the Dada art movement and the founding of the Cabaret Voltaire in Zürich, and led Meoli to create a modern Cabaret Voltaire venue in Los Angeles.
+The Los Angeles Times credited him as organizing one of the first flash mobs in Los Angeles.